Loin Pain Hematuria Syndrome Frequently Asked Questions

 This is a personal decision.
 Some patients choose to make arrangements once surgery is scheduled prior to receiving insurance authorization.
 If you choose to proceed, it is recommended that you inquire if the arrangements can be changed and if additional costs are incurred.
 Other patients decide to wait until insurance has authorized surgery to begin making travel arrangements.
 This is the safest option in order to avoid unnecessary cancellation fees.

-How long are patients typically stay in Madison for surgery?
+How long do patients typically stay in Madison for surgery?

 Patients are typically in Madison for approximately 3 weeks.
 This includes the appointments the day prior to surgery thru the first postoperative appointment.
 It is the physician’s recommendation that you stay locally between hospital discharge and your first postoperative appointment.